tindevelopers/my-design-system/templates/README.md

-# SaaS Admin Dashboard Templates
+# Admin Dashboard Templates

-This directory contains complete page templates for the SaaS Admin Dashboard that you can use in your new projects.
+This directory contains complete page templates for various admin dashboards that you can use in your new projects.

 ## 🚀 Quick Start